 The client is installed as a security extension by using the VM Agent.
 On a new virtual machine, you'll install the agent along with the endpoint client.
 On an existing virtual machine without the agent, you'll need to download and install the agent first.
 This article covers both situations.

 If you have an existing subscription from Symantec for an on-premises solution, you can use it to protect your Azure virtual machines.
 If you're not a customer yet, you can sign up for a trial subscription.
 For more information about this solution, see Symantec Endpoint Protection on Microsoft's Azure platform.
 This page also has links to licensing information and instructions for installing the client if you're already a Symantec customer.

-The Azure Management Portal lets you install the VM Agent and the Symantec security extension when you use the From Gallery option to create the virtual machine.
+The Azure portal lets you install the VM Agent and the Symantec security extension when you use the From Gallery option to create the virtual machine.
 Using this approach is an easy way to add protection from Symantec if you're creating a single virtual machine.

 This From Gallery option opens a wizard that helps you set up the virtual machine.
 You use the last page of the wizard to install the VM Agent and Symantec security extension.

 For general instructions, see Create a Virtual Machine Running Windows Server.
 When you get to the last page of the wizard: